All Episodes

 My dad, family court probation, city of New York.

-He died way too young at Hodgkin's disease at the time that they didn't have a great cure rate like they do today.
+At the time, they didn't have a great cure rate like they do today.

-And he gave me a Billy Club and he gave me a real cops hat and handcuffs and a badge.
+And he gave me a Billy Club and he gave me a real cop's hat and handcuffs and a badge.

 And I was the happiest kid ever.

-I mean, I looked up and revered this guy, and his sister Maureen also became a police officer as well.
+I mean, I looked up and revered this guy.

 And there were other members of my family.

-It was, and they were like deity.
+And they were like deity.

-They that was, they made the highest level ever.
+They made the highest level ever.

-Remember, my grandparents came here from Ireland, all four of them, and none of them had a penny and faced, you know, Irish Catholic need not apply in cities like Boston and New York, and they had 10 bucks in their pocket and lived in poverty, just like my parents didn't grow up with hardly anything.
+Remember, my grandparents came here from Ireland, all four of them, and none of them had a penny and faced, you know, Irish Catholic need not apply in cities like Boston and New York.

 Most FBI guys, not only are they not crooked, they're the best of the best.

-And we count on them and and rely on them for so much, and the work that they do is at times so dangerous.
+And the work that they do is at times so dangerous.

 And these guys do it and they serve and they're wonderful.